 An insight into marketing, manufacturing, packaging & labeling, and advertising in Croatia.
-Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for USD 99.
+Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?

 Only those medicinal products having a marketing authorisation granted by the Agency for Medicinal Products and Medical Devices (HALMED – abbreviation of the Croatian name of this agency is commonly used) or the European Commission (EC) may be placed on the market in Croatia.

 HALMED grants a marketing authorisation for medicinal products authorised via national procedure and authorised via common European procedures: mutual recognition procedure (MRP) and decentralised procedure (DCP), whereas the European Commission grants marketing authorisations for centrally authorised products.

 Marketing authorisations may be granted only for those medicinal products having an adequate quality and proved by scientific assessment of the product’s documentation and having a positive benefits/risks ratio for use.

 The scientific assessment is based on in advance defined criteria and established standards found in Croatian and European regulations and guidelines on medicines and their newest scientific findings.